sanyamay/my-website/README.md

 I created a Virtual Private Cloud (VPC).
 Following that, I created subnets and route tables, and then attached them to the VPC.
 Next, I configured firewall rules, specifically allowing inbound traffic for SSH, HTTP, and HTTPS services in the security group.

-Upon completion of the VPC setup, I created an instance using an Ubuntu machine and named it "myhos."
-I then launched the instance and set the hostname using the following command, considering my domain name is "lkshmisakha.site" hostnamectl set-hostname lkshmisakha.site
+Upon completion of the VPC setup, I created an instance using an Ubuntu machine and named it "mymac" I then launched the instance and set the hostname using the following command, considering my domain name is "lkshmisakha.site" hostnamectl set-hostname lkshmisakha.site

 # 2.Website Configuration :